unixvoid/binder/readme.md

 to build the project and travis in turn pushes the statically compiled binaries to binder.
 You can see the project in work over [here](https://cryo.unixvoid.com).

 Another use of this project is to auto push ACI/rkt images for public consumption.
 Whenever someone does a `rkt fetch unixvoid.com/<project>`, rkt will be redirected to [binder](https://cryo.unixvoid.com/bin/rkt) for the aci fetch.

 The project is intended ony for public storage as any file that is uploaded is pushed publicly to the nginx-backed ui.
 When binder starts up for the first time it generates a security key that is needed for uploads.
 You can only upload/remove files from binder if you posess the security key.

-Another feature is the private key storage.
+Yet another feature is the private key storage.
 Private key storage is the storage of keys that are not pubicly accessable, and require the security token to upload/remove/retrieve.
 I use this mainly for for storing private keys.
 When I have travis auto-build my rkt containers it needs to GPG sign the image and